Piety: Piety and devotion

 Expressions of piety vary according to country and local tradition.
-"Feast days", with their preparations for various religious celebrations and activities, have contributed much in forging the traditions peculiar to a given community.
-Many of pious exercises are part of the cultic patrimony of particular Churches or religious families.
+"Feast days", with their preparations for various religious celebrations and activities, have forged traditions peculiar to communities.
+Many pious exercises are part of the cultic patrimony of particular Churches or religious families.
 Devotions help incorporate faith into daily life.

-Popular piety "...manifests a thirst for God which only the simple and poor can know.
-It makes people capable of generosity and sacrifice even to the point of heroism, when it is a question of manifesting belief.
-It involves an acute awareness of profound attributes of God: fatherhood, providence, loving and constant presence.
-It engenders interior attitudes rarely observed to the same degree elsewhere: patience, the sense of the cross in daily life, detachment, openness to others, devotion.
-By reason of these aspects, we readily call it "popular piety," that is, religion of the people, rather than religiosity.

-"They are the manifestation of a theological life nourished by the working of the Holy Spirit who has been poured into our hearts (cf. Rom 5:5)."

 While acknowledging that Anglican piety took the forms of more frequent communion and liturgical observances and customs, Bishop Ronald Williams spoke for increased reading of the Bible.

 In the Methodist Church, works of piety are a means of grace.
 They can be personal, such as reading, prayer, and meditation; or communal, such as sharing in the sacraments or Bible study.
 For Presbyterians, piety refers to a whole realm of practices—such as worship, prayer, singing, and service—that help shape and guide the way one's reverence and love for God are expressed; and "the duty of the Christian to live a life of piety in accordance with God’s moral law".

-The veneration of sacred images belongs to the very nature of Catholic piety, with the understanding that "the honour rendered to the image is directed to the person represented".
+The veneration of sacred images belongs to the nature of Catholic piety, with the understanding that "the honour rendered to the image is directed to the person represented".